-- Lichen planus is a skin condition that can cause hair loss, as well as discoloration of the scalp.
+- Lichen planus is a skin condition that can cause discoloration of the scalp, as well as hair loss.

-- Systemic lupus erythematosus is an autoimmune disorder that can cause hair loss.
+- Systemic lupus erythematosus is an autoimmune disorder with hair loss as one of its symptoms.

-- Trichorrhexis nodosa occurs when hair shafts have weaknesses and break easily.
-It is normally caused by genetics, but can also be a result of certain disorders.
+- Trichorrhexis nodosa occurs when hair shafts break easily.
+It’s normally due to genetics, but it can also be the result of certain disorders.

-There are other conditions that affect the scalp because they are skin conditions or they cause skin rashes:
+Other conditions affect the scalp because they’re skin conditions or they cause skin rashes:

 - Seborrheic eczema, or dermatitis, is a common inflammatory skin condition that causes flaky, scaly patches on the skin, especially the scalp.
-When those flakes fall off, it is called dandruff.
+When those flakes fall off, it’s called dandruff.

 - Cradle cap is seborrheic eczema in infants.

-- Psoriasis is an inflammatory skin condition that is not uncommon.
-In many cases, the scalp is affected and develops red, scaly, dry patches.
+- Psoriasis is a common inflammatory skin condition.
+In many cases, it affects the scalp, which develops red, scaly, dry patches.

 - Ringworm, or tinea capitis, is a fungal skin infection that produces ring-like patches.
-It is common in children.
+It’s common in children.

 - Scleroderma is a rare disease of the skin and connective tissue.
 It causes skin to develop patches that are tight and hard.